govau/design-system-site/content/components/control-input/small.md

 ---
 ## Small inputs

-These are smaller versions of screen inputs.
+These are smaller versions of control inputs.